Newton-Meters to Foot-Pounds

 There has been much debate around whether it is correct to use foot-pounds when referring to torque, with the term "pound-foot" being proposed to reduce confusion with foot-pound, a unit of work.
 This terminology was suggested by British physicist Arthur Mason Worthington in his 1900 book 'Dynamics of Rotation' while he was a professor of physics at the Royal Naval Engineering College in Devonport.

-The chart below features some of the most common torque conversions for newton-meters (Nm) and pound-feet.
+The chart below features some of the most common torque conversions for newton-meters and foot-pounds.

 ---|---|